lrusso/WebToApp/README.md

 | OS X | OS X 10.12 or later | Yes | *In progress*
 | Android | Android 5.0 or later | Yes | Yes

-## Web example of how to read a file
+## Web example - How to read a file

 ```
 <input type="file" onchange="readingAFile(event.target.files);"/>